SkunkworksAI/hydra-moe/README.md

 We have designed and developed several MoE architectures which have achieved promising early results.

 1. Hydra-α: Swappable-QLoRA experts MoE
-   - c-BTM Inspired
+   - <a href="https://arxiv.org/abs/2303.14177" target="_blank">c-BTM Inspired</a>.
-   - K-means clustering for unsupervised domain discovery from instruct dataset
+   - K-means clustering for unsupervised domain discovery from instruct dataset.
-   - QLoRA finetuned experts on discovered clusters
+   - <a href="https://arxiv.org/abs/2305.14314" target="_blank">QLoRA</a> finetuned experts on discovered clusters.
-   - Dynamic swapping of QLoRA Experts at inference through similarity and classifier based methods
+   - Dynamic swapping of QLoRA Experts at inference through similarity and classifier based methods.
-   - Weighted-average merging of experts with base model at inference
+   - Weighted-average merging of experts with base model at inference.

-2. Hydra-β: End-to-End MoE-QLoRA
+2. Hydra-β: End-to-End (E2E) MoE-QLoRA
-   - An Extension to Hydra-α with better Gating, merging and an E2E training method
+   - An Extension to Hydra-α with better gating, merging and an E2E training method.
-   - Expert merging through TIES merging and other methods
+   - Expert merging through <a href="https://arxiv.org/abs/2306.01708" target="_blank">TIES merging</a> and other methods.
-   - End-to-End Training of gating/routing functions with exotic loss/reward functions
+   - E2E Training of gating/routing functions with exotic loss/reward functions.

 3. Hydra-γ: Switch-MoE-QLoRA
-   - Switch Transformer Inspired
+   - <a href="https://arxiv.org/abs/2101.03961" target="_blank">Switch Transformer</a> Inspired
-   - End-to-End finetuning approach
+   - E2E finetuning approach.
-   - Frozen pre-trained base
+   - Frozen pre-trained base.
-   - Token-wise routing function with LoRA experts
+   - Token-wise routing function with LoRA experts.
-   - Stable routing: Auxiliary loss to penalize high variance between experts, and Z-Loss to reduce expert logits
+   - Stable routing: Auxiliary loss to penalize high variance between experts, and Z-Loss to reduce expert logits.

 These architectures are currently being trained on further data and scaled to larger sizes.
-Early results indicate our MoE architectures outperform base model across several benchmarks.
-These results are currently being validated/replicated before being published.
+Early results indicate our MoE architectures outperform base models across several benchmarks.
+These results are currently being validated and replicated before being published.

 ## Evaluation Criteria